-There are two stages in the process of submitting the corrected thesis: submitting to the University Archives and submitting to the Department of Geography and Environmental Studies.
+There are two stages in the process of submitting the corrected thesis: submitting to the University Archives and submitting to the B.E.S. program.

 To the University Archives See also the previous section regarding requirements and procedures for submission to the University Archives.